apexad/homebridge-mysmartblinds-bridge/README.md

 ## features
 1. Uses bride to auto-detect all blinds setup in the MySmartBlinds app, no need to specify each blind
+2. Supports blind percentages
-2. Shows battery level for each blind (updated only when blind is open/closed)
+3. Shows battery level for each blind (updated only when blind is open/closed)
-3. Supports blind percentages
+4. Issues a low battery indicator if battery is below 20%

 ## notes
 1. Be sure to calibrate your blinds in the 'MySmartBlinds' app if you see that the blinds are not opening perfectly straight

 ## minimal configuration
 Add to platforms section of homebridge `config.json` after installing the plugin: